Skip to main content

 Scholarship value & duration

-• $10,200 CAD for undergraduate or graduate students for 4 months or one academic term of study or research.
+• $10,200 CAD for four months or one academic term of study or research.

 Eligible expenses

-• airfare for the scholarship recipient only via the most direct and economical route;
+• airfare via the most direct and economical route

-• ground transportation, including a public transportation pass; and
+• ground transportation, including a public transportation pass

-• books and supplies required for the recipient’s study or research, excluding computers and other equipment.
+• books and supplies required for their study or research, excluding computers and other equipment

 Eligible and complete applications will be evaluated based on the following criteria:

-• the candidate’s commitment to use their proposed research or studies in Canada to help combat poverty and narrow the development gap in the ASEAN region.
+• the candidate’s commitment to use their proposed research or studies in Canada to help reduce poverty and narrow the development gap in the ASEAN region, the Pacific Island region or Mongolia

 Application process